nfdi4plants/ARC-specification/references/specifications/continuous-quality-control.md

 AVPR Model and Codecs are the executable reference for those rules.
 A consumer MUST NOT replace that contract with shell-oriented YAML extraction.

-Schema-less files are a read-only migration format.
-A legacy selection with a version resolves exactly that version; a name-only selection resolves the highest stable version and produces one warning.
-Legacy files cannot use `roll_forward` or `inputs`, and canonical writers MUST NOT emit them.

 ## Validation Plan

 The parent resolver emits the canonical persisted file